KeDaCoYa/MKG-GC/readme.md

 ```

 # Contact Information
-For help or issues using GCKG, please submit a GitHub issue.
+For help or issues using MKG-GC, please submit a GitHub issue.